Per Oregon statues, volunteers are

 as everyone’s style is different.
 The

-goal is to inform the resident that the Ombudsman works for the state, and is
+goal is to inform the resident that the Ombudsman is there to advocate for

 CO's are assigned using two main